pulumi/pulumi-hugo/themes/default/content/blog/2022-03-31-go-generics-with-pulumi/index.md

 ## Using Generics

 Let's start by asking a question.
 What is a good use-case for generics?
-In my experience, generics work really well for allowing us to provide a common interface to our consumers (Developers using our APIs) that allows them to use that same interface to accomplish a collection of similar tasks that require different implementations.
+In my experience, generics work really well for allowing us to provide a common interface to our consumers (developers using our APIs) that allows them to use that same interface to accomplish a collection of similar tasks that require different implementations.

 For example, let's assume we want to provide a platform to our developers and allow them to install **ANY** Kubernetes resource.
-Our goal is to provide an `AddComponent` method that they can call to install either pre-supported components, by the platform team, or their own custom components.
+Our goal is to provide an `AddComponent` method that they can call to install either pre-supported components, components created by the platform team, or their own custom components.
 The glue and important aspect here is that all these components conform to the same interface.

 ### Defining The Interface

-In the simplest form, we just need an `Install` function to call that returns an error, or an array of Pulumi resources.
+In the simplest form, we just need an `Install` function to call that returns either an error or an array of Pulumi resources.

 ```go
 type Component interface {